Cannabis Company Avicanna Eyes Canadian IPO

 In 2017, Avicanna became the first marijuana company to be accepted into Johnson & Johnson (NYSE: JNJ)'s JLABS @ Toronto, an incubation life science center.
 Avicanna is conducting the bulk of its research and development at the facility.

 Last year, the company acquired controlling interests in Sativa Nativa and Santa Marta Golden Hemp, in which it has 70-percent and 60-percent stakes, respectively.
 Both companies are based in Colombia and are licensed to cultivate and process cannabis plants.
-Sativa Nativa and Santa Marta are still in the registration process, but Avicanna intends to develop them for obtaining mass-produced and low-cost cannabis extracts.
+Sativa Nativa and Santa Marta are still in the "quota-setting" phase, but Avicanna intends to develop them for obtaining mass-produced and low-cost cannabis extracts.

 Avicanna has entered into several strategic partnerships with companies in the U.S. and Canada that relate to manufacturing and distribution of its products.